Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Discussion

 This has two implications beyond IKP methodology.
-First, ``the model knows but will not say'' is empirically measurable, not just philosophically uncomfortable: the same prompts that elicit correct answers in earlier generations produce refusals in later ones, and the magnitude is tens of percentage points of ``refused but known'' capacity.
-Second, the hallucination penalty in our scoring ($0$ per refusal, $\lambda=-1.0$ per confidently wrong answer) rewards conservative vendors and penalizes aggressive ones by construction, producing a vendor-dependent gap between models with equivalent parametric knowledge.
-IKP estimates for heavily safety-tuned proprietary models should therefore be read as lower bounds; the true capacity is somewhere between the penalized and raw-accuracy predictions.
+First, refusal is now a dominant failure mode at the frontier: the same prompts that elicit correct answers from earlier generations produce refusals in later ones, with between-generation refusal gaps reaching tens of percentage points.
+Whether the refusing model still \emph{knows} these facts is not directly measurable; the earlier generation's answers make it plausible but do not prove it.
+Second, under no-penalty scoring ($\lambda=0$: a refusal and a confidently wrong answer both score $0$), a refusal is scored identically to genuine ignorance, so IKP \emph{may} under-count refusal-heavy models.
+Their estimates should therefore be read as lower bounds to the extent that refusal masks retained knowledge; a mild penalty (Appendix~\ref{app:lambda}) raises them.